-As you climb up the hill, there’s signs of life that once was, and I read that that the land was populated with farmers 3,500 years ago!
-These signs of life include a huge burial chamber, and small stones which were remains of another chambered cairn,
+As you climb up the hill, there are signs of life that once was, and I read that the land was populated with farmers 3,500 years ago!
+These signs of life include a huge burial chamber and small stones which were remains of another chambered cairn,

 The view from the top is stunning on a clear day, a wonderful panorama view can be seen in all directions.
 The directions of both walks can be viewed on the Walk Highlands site – such a good site if you are looking for a walk of any length or difficulty across Scotland!